ThePieBaker90/On-The-Rim/Items/Consumables/Medicine/Herbal Medicine.md

 - **Consumable Type:**
 	- Medicine
 - **Effects:**
 	- May be used outside of combat to tend to a target creature within touch.
 The user must succeed a DC 12 wisdom (medical) check.
-If successful the target regains 4d6 hit points.
+If successful the target regains 4d6 hit points and removes [[Hemorrhage]] if they have it.
 	- May be used in combat as an action to quickly tend to a target creature within touch.
 The user must succeed a DC 18 wisdom (medical) check.
 If successful the target regains 2d6 hit points.
 - **Charges:**
 	- 1